 The Mountains, the Sea, and Points Between

 Bob took the Sierra Club’s Basic Mountaineering Training Course in 1972, but it was not until 1976 that he joined the Club, took the Leadership Training Course, and plunged into chapter activity.
+Later in life, he said that during the 1970s he evolved from car camper to backpacker to full-fledged mountaineer.
 He became an assistant leader in the Basic Mountaineering Training Committee (BMTC) in the late ’70s, and in 1979 became its Treasurer.
 In 1982 he became Chair of the BMTC, a position he held through 1984.
 During his service he revamped committee bookkeeping procedures and assisted in rewriting committee policies, procedures and staff handbooks.
 He presided over establishment of the new Advanced Mountaineering Training Program and was actively engaged in leading trips for the chapter’s hiking and climbing sections.
 Often, Tommy was right there with him.

 Sailor, 1934 … Captain , 1994

+But long before the mountains called him, Bob’s first love was the sea.
 He had been interested in sailing ever since his childhood summers on Balboa Island.
-He even had the outfit to prove it.
+He even had the outfit to prove it (see above).
 But financial success in his adult years enabled him to achieve the “real deal” and captain his own vessel out of Newport Beach: Outrageous.

 Retirement in the 1990s brought even more opportunities for adventure.
 Bob and Tommie first lived near the water (and Outrageous) on Balboa Island, but eventually sold their home and headed out in a motor home.
 The idea was to see the entire country.
 They got as far as Bend, Oregon and never completed their trip!
 They fell in love with Bend for the fly fishing and mountaineering, stopped there, and bought a home.
 Tommie became the secretary of the 60-person fly-fishing club, and in 2001 was Central Oregon’s Flyfisher of the Year.
 Bob taught Traditional Mountaineering at the local community college and formed a Mountaineering Club with over 450 adult members.